Social Skills Training Group Program

 Some of our group members do repeat the program.
 At the end of group your child’s clinician will recommend if your family should continue in our program.
 If it is recommend that you do, you will be invited to return to the following sessions.
 On average, families are allowed to repeat twice per age group.
 If you have completed group in the past and would like your child to return, please contact Sarah Mahdavi at 916-734-7801or firstname.lastname@example.org.

 We have built our program on two components.
-One part is the children’s group which includes an average of 8 to 10 children at a time with four adult co-leaders.
-At least one of these leaders is a licensed psychologist.
-The teenage group often has more peer participants involved, ranging from 10 to 14 in the group.
+One part is the children’s group which includes an average of 8 to 15 children at a time with 6-8 adult co-leaders.
+At least one of these leaders is a licensed clinician.
 The second part of our program involves a parent group that is mandatory and meets at the same time as the children’s group.
-Currently, we also offer a sibling group.
 The parent group reviews the day’s curriculum as well as other topics such as diagnostic profiles, possible treatment alternatives, and working with school districts.
 Our curriculum begins with a focus on nonverbal behavioral cures and emotional recognition in others.
 We cover other topics including stress management, conversation rules, social problem recognition and problem solving, making good choices, and friendship and leadership skills.
 We finish each session with team problem solving work.
+Currently, we also offer a sibling group that serves as a self-esteem workshop.

 Is there a waitlist?

 Yes.
-Families that complete and return an intake are placed on our waitlist.
+Families that complete and return an intake form are placed on our waitlist.
 Please note, being on the waitlist does not guarantee placement into the program.
 Group enrollment is based on chronological age and social skills level.
 The results of a required intake interview are used to form well-balanced and compatible groups with similar verbal abilities and diagnostic profiles.
-Children with clinically significant behavioral problems are not appropriate for the program.

 Do you offer a summer program?